facelessuser/coloraide/docs/src/markdown/wavelengths.md

 ## Estimate Dominant Wavelength of Color

-Colors are made up of certain frequencies of light, sometimes multiple if they are not a pure frequency.
+Colors are made up of certain frequencies of light, sometimes multiple if they are not a pure frequencies.
 In color science, colors can be classified by their dominant wavelength.

-Dominant wavelengths are acquired by drawing a line from the white point through the color to the edge of the horseshoe shape of the spectrum.
+Dominant wavelengths are acquired by drawing a line from the white point and the target color to the edge of the horseshoe shape of the spectrum.
 The intersection on that line would be the dominant wavelength.
 If the line was extended in the opposite direction, the intersection on the other side of the spectral locus would be complementary wavelength.

 ![Dominant and Complementary Wavelength](./images/dominant-wavelength-cyan.png)